 Recently there have been reports of GP practices refusing (or demanding payment for) patient access to personal health data.
 GP practices have a contract with the NHS to allow patients to see key sections of their GP record, including a list of their health problems, allergies, vaccinations, and medications – as well as their test results.
 And all 100% free of charge!

 It is, in fact, possible for you to see more data than this, including your letters and the details of the consultations you’ve had with your GP and any other medical staff.
 Ultimately, the more you see, the better informed you are, saving both you and the practice time and work.
+To make all the different services available to you with Evergreen Life, make sure to ask your surgery for 'full record access.'

 Let’s get everyone on board